RavidEf/react-meme-generator/README.md

 It should allow the user to:

+### Smaller Todos to start with:

+[] Connect to the meme website and see how you can pull the data, is it the same as with Node?

+[] understand which state variables do I need to create

+[] Create inputs for the user to set the meme image

-Enter text for the top and bottom of the meme
+[] Enter text for the top and bottom of the meme

-The top text box needs to have a label element associated with it containing the text Top text
+[]The top text box needs to have a label element associated with it containing the text Top text

-The bottom text box needs to have a label element associated with it with the text Bottom text
+[]The bottom text box needs to have a label element associated with it with the text Bottom text

-Both text boxes should be empty when the page first loads
+[]Both text boxes should be empty when the page first loads

-Preview the generated meme
+[] Preview the generated meme

-The image element needs to have an html attribute set as follows: data-test-id="meme-image"
+[] The image element needs to have an html attribute set as follows: data-test-id="meme-image"

-This image element should show a working image when the page first loads
+[] This image element should show a working image when the page first loads

-Change the meme template (the background image)
+[] Change the meme template (the background image)

-The meme template selector element needs to have a label element associated with it containing the text Meme template
+[] The meme template selector element needs to have a label element associated with it containing the text Meme template

 If the user follows the steps below, the doge meme template needs to be selected:
 Click on the label of the meme template selector